noahehall/theBookOfNoah/aws_developer.md

     + can retrieve items from multiple tables in a single request

 ## VPCs: virtual private cloud
-  - a VPC is a data center located in a specific region
-    + you access your VPC via an Internet Gateway or a Virtual Private Gateway
-  - they can span availability zones, but cannot span regions
-  - you provision a logically isolated section of AWS resources in the cloud in a virtual network
-    + complete control over IP address range, subnets, route table configuration, and network gateways, security groups, network access control lists, etc
-  - you can create a Hardware Virtual Private Network (VPN) connection between your corporate data center and your VPC and leverage the AWS cloud as an extension of your corporate data center
-    + i.e. a hybrid cloud
-  - what can you do with a VPC?
-    - launch instances into a subnet of your choosing
-    - assign custom IP address ranges in each subnet
-    - configure route tables between subnets
-    - create internet gateways and attach it to a VPC
-    - better security control over your AWS resources
-    - create instance security groups
   - network diagram: read backward s
     + region
       - VPC : define ip address range (e.g. 10.0.0.0/16), always use /16 network for